spasiu/precourse/pages/functions.md

 - write a function that takes the diameter and price of a pizza and gives you the price per square inch of pizza

-- write a function that takes a sum of money and a monthly interest rate, and gives the amount of money gained in interest over a single monthly
+- write a function that takes a sum of money and a monthly interest rate, and gives the amount of money gained in interest over a single month.

 ## Read this, even though it's not about JavaScript